SachinPawaskarUNO/mav-openag-foodcomputer2.0/docs/CompleteGuideFoodComputer.md

 This document walks you through with the complete procedure on how to build a Food Computer from Scratch.

 # Table of contents

-This walks you through with fabricating and setting up an environment for plant growth!

 # <h2>Hardware Build</h2>

 * [Building the Food Computer Device](./HardwareFabrication.md)